ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

     response format I set&mdash; it's a statistical model, after all.
     However, I didn't encounter any parser errors during my experiments.

-I obtained two sets of predictions from both the supervised and zero-shot pipelines, which I evaluated using the gold-annotated test set.
-As a result, I arrived at the tables below, highlighting the higher score in boldface:
+For comparison, I evaluated the predictions of the supervised and zero-shot setup using the gold-standard test data.
+The results are shown in the table
+below:

 | Scores         | Zero-shot          | Supervised          |
 |----------------|-------------------:|--------------------:|